Mauri902/Sistema-De-Assistencia-Tecnica/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT (ou a que você escolher).
+Este projeto está sob a licença MIT